codeoverflow-org/chatoverflow-wiki/usage/Using-Parameters.md

 }
 ```
 ## List parameter
-The list parameter requires you to enter an list.
+The list parameter requires you to enter a list.
 You have to seperate entries by using a comma.

 Example: `i,like,trees`, `message`, `do you like,this wiki entry?`